freref/Microservices/README.md

 ##### Reasoning
 This service keeps track of whose calendars are shared with who, it is a one way relationship.
 When this service fails you'll default to not being able to access shared calendars, since we can't check if it is shared.
 ### Conclusion
 This decomposition of microservices is scalable, because each microservice has its own concerns.
 It minimizes inter-service dependencies.
 Allowing for the other services to stay functional if one service is overloaded.
+The setup ensures modularity and scalability by isolating services and databases, allowing independent scaling.
+Each service can be scaled horizontally by adding replicas, and the use of Docker volumes ensures data persistence.
 ## API Documentation (Swagger)
 | Service     | Location                    |
 | ----------- | --------------------------- |